 One such alleged crime boss, Kausar Ali Musalman, was arrested early in September.
 After reportedly being told that the Home Minister had called police to have Musalman released, Paudyal ordered that he be held for his scheduled court appearance.

 Paudyal had also pressed hard to eliminate political protection of Ganesh Lama, reputed to be the Don of illegal smuggling of sandalwood to China.
 The Nepali press has frequently linked Lama and Gachchhadar and alleged that enormous bribes are paid to sustain the lucrative trade.

 Paudyal had also been behind raids at Nepal’s casinos, which are off-limits to Nepali citizens.
-The casinos cater mostly to Indian tourists and pay billions of rupees in royalties each year to the government.
-Politically-linked trade unions have struggled over control of the casinos, whose business has fallen off in recent years as the number of casino licenses has increased.
-The casino owners, charged with enforcing the foreigners-only rule, have turned a blind eye to Nepali gamblers in order to bolster revenues, and sources inside the ministry have told Nepali media outlets that Gachchhadar wanted the police raids stopped.
+They cater mostly to Indian tourists and pay billions of rupees in royalties each year to the government.
+Politically-linked trade unions have struggled over control of the businesses, whose business has fallen off in recent years as the number of licenses has increased.
+The owners, charged with enforcing the foreigners-only rule, have turned a blind eye to Nepali gamblers in order to bolster revenues, and sources inside the ministry have told Nepali media outlets that Gachchhadar wanted the police raids stopped.

 And Paudyal allegedly tried to bypass the minister over a highly-publicized scandal related to corruption in printing of Nepali bank notes, asking the Central Bureau of Investigation, equivalent to the FBI, to send its report directly to the Commission for the Investigation of Abuse of Authority.

 Paudyal may have overstepped his authority: Civil servants are ultimately responsible to their politically-appointed ministers.
 But his reputation for trying to implement the rule of law and end political interference in police matters, coupled with his sudden transfer, will not improve the Home Minister’s already tarnished reputation.